ibm-cloud-docs/satellite/hosts.md

     sat-satliberty-5b4c7f3a7bfc14cf58cbb14ad5c08429475274fe   208.43.36.202   upi      normal   Ready    zone-1   4.7.19_1525_openshift*
     ```
     {: screen}

-Applying a minor or patch update:

-1. [Attach new hosts to your {{site.data.keyword.satelliteshort}} location](#attach-hosts).
-The number of hosts you attach must match the number of hosts that you want to update.
-1. [Assign the newly attached hosts to your {{site.data.keyword.satelliteshort}} resource](#host-assign).
-These hosts automatically receive the update when you assign them.
-1. After the new hosts are successfully assigned to your {{site.data.keyword.satelliteshort}} resource, [remove and delete the old hosts that you previously noted](#host-remove).

-**Applying major version updates to worker node hosts**
-{: #host-update-workers-major}

-Hosts that are attached to a location do not update automatically.
-To apply a major version update to your worker node hosts, you must attach, assign, and remove hosts one at at time from your {{site.data.keyword.satelliteshort}} location's control plane.
-Then, you attach, assign, and remove hosts from your {{site.data.keyword.satelliteshort}}-enabled service.
-{: shortdesc}

-- Before you begin:

-    1. List your location's current control plane hosts and make note of their IDs.
-This helps determine which hosts to remove from the control plane after applying the update.
-The control plane hosts have `infrastructure` listed in the `Cluster` column of the output.

-        ```
-        ibmcloud sat hosts ls --location <location>
-        ```
-        { :pre}

-        Review the example output.

-        ```
-        Name                ID                     State        Status   Zone     Cluster          Worker ID                                              Worker IP

-        satdemo-cp1         0bc3b92f55968a230985   assigned     Ready    zone-1   infrastructure   sat-satdemocp1-2bda578e901b4047c6e48d766cd99bc11a45fddd   169.62.42.178
-        satdemo-cp2         999cd38c39ddffe4b672   assigned     Ready    zone-2   infrastructure   sat-satdemocp2-940134e69c2609c5421b2426a7640fa80569668d   169.62.42.183
-        satdemo-cp5         6ca4fd8fcad1fa622bb4   assigned     Ready    zone-3   infrastructure   sat-satdemocp5-d46581b509357ea4b429fddc38a18b155463bf1c   169.62.42.181
-        ```
-        {: screen}

-    2. List your current hosts that are assigned as worker nodes to your {{site.data.keyword.satelliteshort}}-enabled service and make note of their IDs.
-This helps determine which hosts to remove from your {{site.data.keyword.satelliteshort}}-enabled service after applying the update.

-        ```
-        ibmcloud ks worker ls -c <cluster_name_or_ID>
-        ```
-        {: pre}

-        Review the example output.

-        ```
-        ID                                                        Primary IP      Flavor   State    Status   Zone     Version
-        sat-satliberty-5b4c7f3a7bfc14cf58cbb14ad5c08429475274fe   208.43.36.202   upi      normal   Ready    zone-1   4.7.19_1525_openshift*
-        ```
-        {: screen}
+Choose from one of the following scenarios,

-- Applying a major update to the control plane hosts:
+- Applying a major update to the control plane hosts.

     See [Procedure to update control plane hosts](#host-update-cp-procedure).

-- Applying a major update to your hosts assigned to a {{site.data.keyword.satelliteshort}}-enabled service:
+- Applying a major update to your hosts assigned to a {{site.data.keyword.satelliteshort}}-enabled service.

     1. [Attach new hosts to your {{site.data.keyword.satelliteshort}} location](#attach-hosts).
 The number of hosts that you attach must match the number of hosts that you want to update.
-    1. [Assign the newly attached hosts to your {{site.data.keyword.satelliteshort}} resource](#host-assign).
+    2. [Assign the newly attached hosts to your {{site.data.keyword.satelliteshort}} resource](#host-assign).
 These hosts automatically receive the new update when you assign them.
-    1. After the new hosts are successfully assigned to your {{site.data.keyword.satelliteshort}} resource, [remove and delete the old worker node hosts that you previously noted](#host-remove).
+    3. After the new hosts are successfully assigned to your {{site.data.keyword.satelliteshort}} resource, [remove and delete the old worker node hosts that you previously noted](#host-remove).

 ### Updating worker node hosts in the {{site.keyword.data.openshiftlong_notm}} console
 {: #host-update-roks-console}